Poughill: Notable buildings

 Notable old houses in Poughill include Burshill Manor (a Grade II listed building), an open hall house dating from the early 16th century, and Church House, a Grade II* listed building dating from the early 16th century.

 The village's water-mill is located on the footpath towards Bush.
 Lying at the foot of Trevalgus Hill in thick woodland, it is believed to have been a manorial mill for Trevalgus Manor.
 The mill was powered by the stream which runs south towards Stratton called the Stratt.
 Part of the mill building was constructed of timbers from ships wrecked along the coastline.

 St Olaf's Church

 At the heart of the village is St Olaf's church.
 The church is of exceptional interest and dates from the 14th century.
 The frescoes date from about 1470, and depict St Christopher.

 Notable residents

 During the latter half of his life, Sir Goldsworthy Gurney, the surgeon, gentleman scientist, inventor, and pioneer of applying steam power, lived in Reeds, a small house on the outskirts of the village, until his death in 1875.

 Sir Henry Lovell Goldsworthy Gurney, a Malaysian colonial administrator assassinated by Communist extremists during the Malayan Emergency, was born here in 1898.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Poughill in the 1800s.